Does Suboxone Show Up On A Drug Test?

 • Type of Test: Specialized tests are required to find buprenorphine.

-At SaVida Health, drug testing is a standard part of care.
+At SaVida Health, drug testing is a standard part of addiction recovery care and Suboxone rehab treatment.
 It allows:

 • Clinicians to confirm adherence to your MAT program